List of steel Beam Posts-part-3a.

 The solution includes a detailed description of the forces that affect the beam: shear yielding and tensile rupture, Shear rupture, and tension rupture.
 How do we estimate the LRFD and ASD for block shear?

-The next slide image shows part of the shear yielding and tensile rupture estimation, with the values of the shear rupture and tensile rupture.
+The next slide image shows part of the shear-yielding and tensile-rupture estimation, including the values for shear rupture and tensile rupture.

 AISC Tables 9-3a,b, and C for Block shear-coped beam.

 This is Post number 20 of the Steel beam Posts, which includes: 1- Solutions for Block Shear-Coped Beam Problem for the solved problem 5.13 for Block Shear-Coped Beam-case-1-UBS=1.00.
-Use tables Aisc Tables 9-3a for tensile rupture for block shear.
+Use AISC Tables 9-3a for tensile rupture and block shear.
+In this post, we will verify the solution to problem #5.13 in Prof. Alan Williams’s handbook using AISC tables 9-3a, b, and C for the block shear-coped beam.

 Table 9-3b or shear yielding component and AISC Table 9-3C for shear rupture component.

-This is a snapshot for Table 9-3c titled block shear-shear rupture component per inch of thickness kip/inch.
+This is a snapshot of Table 9-3c titled “block shear-shear rupture component per inch of thickness, kip/inch.”The first column is for n, the number of bolts, which is 3.

 This is the link to post 20

-This is solved problem #10.8 from the Unified Design of Steel Handbook.
+This is problem #10.8 from the Unified Design of Steel Handbook.
 It requires determining the resistance to block shear of the coped beam W16x40 grade A992.
-There are two bolt lines, a typical case -2 where UBs=1/2.
+There are two bolt lines: a typical case-2 where UBs = 1/2.

-This is the link to post 21-Case 2 for block Shear-Coped Beam Problem.
+This is the link to post 21-Case 2 for the block Shear-Coped Beam Problem.